Avantika1120/Retail-sales-analytics/README.md

 - Join features like CPI, fuel price, and holiday flags
 - Quantify impact of holidays/promotions on sales
 - Build interactive dashboard (Tableau/Power BI)

+  Top holiday weeks by revenue
+Saved as sql/top_holiday_weeks.csv.
+These spikes align with major retail periods and validate seasonal planning.

+Store-level lift
+Saved as sql/holiday_lift_by_store.csv.
+Some stores show outsized holiday uplift, implying targeted promo and staffing should be localized rather than blanket.

+Methodology

+SQL sanity and aggregation on IsHoliday

+Python cross-check for trend visualization

+Reproducible artifacts: queries in sql/day3_queries.sql, plots in notebooks/01_EDA_python.ipynb

+Takeaway
+Holiday weeks materially affect revenue, but the effect is uneven across stores.
+Strategy should prioritize high-lift stores for inventory, promo, and staffing.
+Low-lift stores need localized tactics, not more discounting.